How often do you take a step back to consider what are your long-term goals or considered what you define as ‘career success’?

 You could be at a point in your career where goals could be the perfect focus to help develop it further.
 Although it’s great having goals, many of us can feel that they are pointless when we don’t achieve them.
 This fear of not achieving something can hold us back.
 A key method to improving your chances of achieving your goals, is by documenting them.

 Can you believe something as simple as writing your goal down can have a profound impact on whether you succeed?

 Dr Gail Matthews, a professor of psychology at Dominican University in California did an experiment to analyse the science and art of goal making.
 With a focus group of 267 people, Gail divided everyone into groups of those who didn’t write their goals down and those who regularly wrote down their goals and dreams.

-Your chances of achieving your goals increases even further when you tell a friend, colleague or family member about your goal.
-As letting others know about your goal will hold you more accountable.
+Your chances of achieving your goals increase even further when you tell a friend, colleague or family member about your goal.
+Letting others know about your goal will hold you more accountable.

 Creating SMART goals, are often more successful again as they are specific and measurable.
 This acronym stands for Specific, Measurable, Actionable, Realistic, Timely.
 An example of a SMART goal would be: